Don’t Let Menopause Get The Best Of You!

 Now that you are in menopause, do you find that you’ve had a personality change?
 Are you easily irritated, feeling uptight and having mood swings?
 You may have seen your doctor for relief from anxiety or depression, but you don’t want to be on one more medication.

-- Protein: Steak, eggs, chicken and salmon
+- Protein: steak, eggs, chicken and salmon

-- Fats: Olives, olive oil, avocado, coconut oil, nuts and butter
+- Fats: olives, olive oil, avocado, coconut oil, nuts and butter

-Many menopausal women I work with complain of insomnia or restless sleep.
+Many menopausal women we work with complain of insomnia or restless sleep.
 Is this an issue of you?
 Sleeping less than 6.5 hours sets you up for a slurry of menopause symptoms because it decreases your overall brain function and your ability to fight stress.
 It also drives your blood pressure up, creates low grade inflammation, and makes it harder to regulate your blood sugar.
 For better moods and less anxiety: